my-name-is-D/object-detection-Motion-Nao-webots/image_processing/README.md

 ### The python files

-#### Simulation_image.py
+#### Simulation_image_form_color.py
 This file subscribe to the topic sent by webots (the data is sent as a string because the Int32Multiarray didn't work but webots terminal didn't display errors, seriously if you can choose, gazebo is more practical if having a code adapted to a real situation is what you want, webots robots don't display topics... as would your robot).

-the data is transformed into an opencv image and ...
+the data is transformed into an opencv image, canny edge detection is applied and then a contour and ellipse detection is done (a circle one too, still in the code, but the ellipses give better results)

-too dooooo!
+The position of a known ball (known size) is calculated Then, a part of the ellipse is prelevated and a color average is done, This color is then identified into: blue, yellow, green, red or none.

+Then the color and position of the ball are sent in a topic.